chrisjd20/img_rec_tf_ml_demo/README.md

-sudo python3 -m pip install --upgrade pip sudo python3 -m pip install --upgrade setuptools sudo python3 -m pip install --upgrade tensorflow==1.15
+sudo python3 -m pip install --upgrade pip sudo python3 -m pip install --upgrade setuptools sudo python3 -m pip install --upgrade tensorflow==1.15 sudo python3 -m pip install tensorflow_hub              #this one may or may not be needed in order to run
 ```

 ### Training a TensowFlow ML Model Based on Images in `./training_images/` Folder ( tested on PNG files only ):